Umbrella Insurance Cost Guide: Extra Liability Coverage 2026

 A personal umbrella policy (PUP) provides excess liability coverage that kicks in after the liability limits of your underlying home, auto, or boat insurance are exhausted.
 Think of it as a financial safety net that "umbrellas" over all your other policies.

-Here's a real-world example: You're at fault in a serious auto accident that causes $800,000 in total damages.
+Here's a real-world example: You're at fault in a serious auto accident that causes $800,000 in total damages — medical bills, lost wages, pain and suffering for the injured party.
 Your auto insurance has $300,000 in liability coverage.
-Without an umbrella policy, you would personally owe the remaining $500,000 — potentially forcing the sale of your home, liquidation of investments, and wage garnishment.
-With a $1 million umbrella policy, the additional $500,000 is covered.
+Without an umbrella policy, you would personally owe the remaining $500,000 — potentially forcing the sale of your home, liquidation of investments, and wage garnishment for years.
+With a $1 million umbrella policy, the additional $500,000 is fully covered.

 What Does Umbrella Insurance Cover?

 Umbrella insurance is liability-only coverage.
-It does not cover damage to your own property.
-It covers:
+It does not cover damage to your own property or your own medical bills.
+It covers claims made against you by others.

 Bodily Injury Liability